Pennsylvania High School cancels planned production of Spamalot

 The literary works in an English class are “already written” as well.
 It doesn’t stop South Williamsport students from reading John Knowles’ A Separate Peace, or Lorraine Hansberry’s A Raisin in the Sun, texts which contain “controversial” material*.
 Burch is not a contracted teacher in the district, but the district staff who put her in the extracurricular position should have confidence that she can shepherd a cast through the production of difficult texts.
 Burch’s introductory letter on South Williamsport’s website doesn’t indicate a degree in education or theatre, but she has many years of experience working with young people and working in community theatre.
 There’s also some indication that she has faculty members assisting her, and they should be able to direct discussion just as they would in their classrooms.

 As with many recent Broadway musicals released for high school performance, the creators and licensors have considered the issues of “appropriateness.”
-Theatrical Rights Worldwide has extensive notes (go to “Resources” and then “FAQs” here) on permissible line cuts or changes to lines in Spamalot – if “fart” isn’t acceptable language at a school, “flatulence” is suggested.
+Theatrical Rights Worldwide has extensive notes (go to “Resources” and then “FAQs” here) on permissible line cuts or changes to lines in Spamalot – if “fart” isn’t acceptable language at a school, the creators suggest “flatulence.”
 For the number that “outs” Lancelot, they provide the following:

 “His Name Is Lancelot” – This song can be toned down a bit if necessary.
 The codpiece and banana are not necessary.
 Use your own creative staging and have fun with it.”